pachyderm/pachyderm/doc/docs/master/how-tos/delete-pipeline.md

 and the job history is deleted as well.
 You can use the `--keep repo` flag that preserves the output repo with all its branches and provenance.
 Only the information about the pipeline history itself is erased.
-Later, you can recreate the pipeline, and it will resume provenance from the last record.
+Later, you can recreate the pipeline by using the `pachctl create pipeline` command.
+If the repository by the same name as the pipeline exists, the pipeline will use it as its output repository keeping all the commit history and provenance.

 When Pachyderm cannot delete a pipeline with the standard command, you might need to enforce deletion by using the `--force` flag.
 Because this